Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Privacy-Preserving Data Synthetisation

+\begin{definition}[\textbf{Highest-risk selection}] Given $T$ and $T[QI]$, $T'$ corresponds to the highest-risk cases table, where each sequence of values in a tuple $t_{i,v_j}$ occurs at a maximum two times in $T[QI]$. \end{definition}

 As such, instead of generating synthetic instances via interpolation of cases from the minority class, we focus on the highest-risk instances.
 For such instances, we generate numerical synthetic cases based on randomly weighted interpolation of nearest neighbours, akin to the process in SMOTE~\cite{chawla2002smote}, without any class discrimination, i.e., focusing solely on case proximity.
 For the interpolation of nominal attributes, we employ a random selection process where a category is chosen from the neighbours of each instance.
-However, in cases where only one category is available, the selection is made based on the categories observed in the entire sample to prevent the new value from being equal to the original.
+However, in cases where only one category is available for the nearest neighbours, the selection is made based on the categories observed in the entire sample to prevent the new value from being equal to the original.

 At this point, we still face a major drawback: the inability to deal with lower data variability.
-In some cases, the nearest neighbour chosen for synthesis may be equal to the instance being synthesised (e.g., \textit{Age} attribute), which is critical for privacy.
-To overcome such a drawback, we propose to enforce privacy safeguards by forcing a difference between the two values using the standard deviation (\textit{std}), i.e., multiply the random uniform value [0,1] with $std$ or $-std$.
+In some cases, the nearest neighbour chosen for synthesis may be equal to the instance to be synthesised (e.g. \textit{Age} attribute), generating the same value as the original, which is critical for privacy.
+To overcome such a drawback, we propose to enforce privacy by forcing a difference between the two values using the standard deviation (\textit{std}), i.e. multiplying the random uniform value [0,1] by $std$ or $-std$.

+Nevertheless, we enhance privacy guarantees through DP by replacing the standard uniform random selection with a Laplace-based mechanism that introduces noise from the Laplace distribution.
+A randomised algorithm $M$ satisfies $\epsilon$-differential privacy~\cite{dwork2008differential} if for all data sets $D_1$ and $D_2$ differing on at most one element, which differ in a single individual, and for all subsets of possible outcomes S ($S \subseteq Range(M)$),